DUI in Pinellas County

 When you come to the appointment, bring a copy of any documents you received when you were released from jail, including:

-Many of our clients are arrested for a first DUI with no prior criminal record.
+Many of our clients have been arrested for their first DUI and have no prior criminal record.
 Contact us to determine whether you might be eligible for a new DUI diversion program called D.R.O.P. in Pinellas.

 We also help clients with violations of probation or violation of pre-trial release in Pinellas County, FL.
-Some violations involve the continuous alcohol monitoring “CAM” or “SCRAM” device for a breath alcohol concentration (“BrAC”) reading.
+Some violations involve the continuous alcohol monitoring “CAM” or “SCRAM” device for an alcohol concentration (“BrAC”) reading.

 Call 727-210-7004.